LecturerDepartment of Social

 About Linda Weichselbraun

 Linda holds a master´s degree in sociology and a degree in journalism, both obtained at the University of Gothenburg.
 She has been working as a journalist since 2001, specialized in social issues and psychiatry.
 Also has a background as an activist working to improve coercive psychiatric care in Sweden.
 Has worked several years within the healthcare improvement program "Better Care - Less Coercion", led by the Swedish Association of Local Authorities and Regions (SKL).
-Started her PhD studies in August 2015.

 - Science and Technology Studies (STS)